josmaf/bx-tensorflow-demo/doc/tutorial.md

 Note: we're using a public registry, but a private one could be used instead.

-# 2. Import to BatchX all you need: Docker image & Data
+# 2. Import the Docker image into BatchX

 Import image: